The International Capital Markets Review: Switzerland

 Outlook and conclusions

-With the entry into effect of the FinSA and FinSO as of 1 January 2020, a comprehensive and modern prospectus regime has been introduced in Switzerland; based on well-established Swiss market practice and largely in line with the EU equivalence standards, this regime will ensure that Switzerland's capital market environment remains efficient and attractive, and will enhance transparency for investors and preserve access to the European financial markets.
+With the entry into effect of the FinSA and FinSO as of 1 January 2020, a comprehensive and modern prospectus regime was introduced in Switzerland.
+On the basis of well-established Swiss market practice and largely in line with the EU equivalence standards, this regime will ensure that Switzerland's capital market environment remains efficient and attractive, and will enhance transparency for investors and preserve access to the European financial markets.

 1 François M Bianchi, Daniel Bono and Till Spillmann are partners and Andrea Giger is a senior associate at Niederer Kraft Frey Ltd.

 2 Markets in Financial Instruments (MiFIR) – Regulation (EU) No. 600/2014 of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments and amending Regulation (EU) No. 648/2012.

 3 Article 1, Paragraph 2 of the FinIA.

 4 Article 120, Paragraphs 2 and 4 of the CISA.